ChrisM-X/Payloads_Cheat-Sheets/README.md

-# Payloads
+# Payloads And Cheat Sheets

-This repository will contain testing payloads for different use cases.
+This repository will contain testing payloads and cheat sheets for different use cases.